dtcenter/MET/docs/Users_Guide/appendixC.rst

 It is the proportion of non-events that were forecast to be events.
 POFD is also often called the False Alarm Rate.
 POFD ranges from 0 to 1; a perfect forecast would have POFD = 0.

-Probability of Detection of the non-event (PODn)
+Probability of Detection of the Non-Event (PODn)
 ------------------------------------------------

 Called "PODN" in CTS output :numref:`table_PS_format_info_CTS`